 Blondie: I've never seen so many men wasted so badly.

-Angel Eyes orignally had a moment like this where he would look sadly at a group of dead soldiers but it was removed in the final cut, probably because it took away from Angel Eyes uncaring and ruthless nature.
+- Angel Eyes originally had a moment like this where he would look sadly at a group of dead soldiers, but it was removed in the final cut, probably because it took away from his uncaring and ruthless nature.
 It can be seen in the extended edition though.